 Using your research, now start writing your post.

-In your very first sentence, make sure you include your main keyword.
+In your very first sentence, make sure you include your main keyword or keyword phrase.

 You should have a word count in mind from your research.
 But generally, a good length is at least 1,000 words and preferably closer to 2,000.

 In-depth articles are much, much better for SEO, and your readers than short ones.